samsquire/ideas5/README.md

 # 388. Loops over state versus incremental state building

 Programs either loop over entire state at a snapshot in time or they are incremental.
+Think of compilers that do queries across the code.

 # 389. 2d Instruction grid and latches

 Can we code with table blocks?

+We can `create-thread` which are separate tables in a grid and also `create-latch` for events in each grid item.

 Where columns represent latches, future states?
 Transpose for timeline view

 Like a "carry" operation in mathematics or the IO monad.

 And parallleism is automatic

 ```
-table1: 						table2:
+table1: 						table2:						table3:
-create-email
-tcp = create-tcp-connection
-tcp.ready_read:
+create-email												tcp.ready_read:
-	val = tcp.read()
+tcp = create-tcp-connection									val = tcp.read()
-    tcp.ready_read:
+@tcp.ready_read:
 val2 = tcp.read()
 print(val, val2)

 tcp.ready_write:

 ```

+each table is an event loop

 latches can nest